TouchBistro/aws-ccp-go/README.md

 ```

-This allows the client code to set up multiple named `CredProvider`s that use different sets to environment variables
+This allows the client code to set up multiple named `CredsProvider`s that use different sets to environment variables
 for fetching their separate static AWS credentials.

 As shown in examples, `aws-ccp-go` uses a concept of named ***Providers*** to encapsulate the `aws.Config`